krube37/CRD-operations-of-a-file-based-key-value-data-store-1/README.md

 7. Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limits
 8. The file size never exceeds 1GB

+Go through the accessing.py file that is attached here with in order to understand clearly how the code works and how to perform operations in this.